Pensioner FAQ (SIRBS)

 Changes to your bank account must be made in writing, with your signature.
 This is a security measure to ensure the protection of members’ benefits.
 For this reason, we cannot accept these changes by phone or e-mail.
 You can send us a letter confirming your pension reference number, name, address, new bank details (sort code, account number, and any roll or individual number), and confirmation that the bank account is in your name or joint names along with your signature.
 Alternatively, you can download a UK Bank Mandate form from the Forms section.
 If your bank account is overseas, please contact us so that we may send you the appropriate form.

-You should inform Coats Pensions Office of your new account details as soon as possible, as if a payment is returned to us, your pension may be put on hold until we can make contact with you.
+You should inform the Pensions team of your new account details as soon as possible, as if a payment is returned to us, your pension may be put on hold until we can make contact with you.

 I wish to change the details on my Expression of Wish.

-You can print an Expression of Wish directly from the Forms section and send it to Coats Pensions Office at the address shown.
+You can print an Expression of Wish directly from the Forms section and send it to us.
 Alternatively, you can contact us for a paper copy.
 You can change your wishes as often as you want, but please note that for data protection purposes, we will not be able to verbally advise who you last nominated.

 How do I inform you about a change to my name?

-For security reasons, you must inform us of this in writing and send us the appropriate documentary evidence of the change, i.e. Marriage Certificate, Final Divorce Papers, Change of Name Deed etc. We are unable to accept uncertified photocopies of these documents, but we will return your original documents to you using Royal Mail’s ‘SignedFor’ service within 2 working days of receipt.
+For security reasons, you must inform us of this in writing and send us the appropriate documentary evidence of the change, i.e. Marriage Certificate, Final Divorce Papers, Change of Name Deed etc. We are unable to accept uncertified photocopies of these documents, but we will return your original documents to you using Royal Mail’s ‘SignedFor’ or guarantee delivery service on the same day we receive them.

 How do I report the death of a Pensioner?

-If you are responsible for notifying people of the death of someone who is a pensioner from the Scheme, you should, in the first instance, contact Coats Pensions Office by telephone on 0141 207 6800.
-Following your phone call, we will send you a letter detailing the steps you should take.
+You should, in the first instance, contact the Pensions team by telephone on 0141 207 6800 or by email at pensions.services@coats.com.
+We will send you a letter detailing the steps you should take.

 How do I establish the pension available to my spouse if I die in retirement?